Good Ol’ Southern Fried Chicken

 - 3 cups flour Add to list

-- High heat oil for frying (I like sunflower oil for this) Add to list
+- High heat oil, for frying Add to list

-Pull any visible pieces of fat from the chicken.
+Pull any visible pieces of fat from chicken.
 Cut each breast piece in half.
 Pack all of the pieces into a casserole dish or bowl and immerse in buttermilk.
-Let marinate, in the refrigerator, for at least 1 hour or up to overnight.
+Marinate in the refrigerator for at least 1 hour or up to overnight.

-Combine the poultry seasoning, garlic powder, lemon pepper, paprika and salt.
+Combine poultry seasoning, garlic powder, lemon pepper, paprika and salt.
 Combine 1 tablespoon of this seasoning blend with the flour.
-(Tradition dictates you do this in a paper bag, for shaking the pieces around.)
+(Tradition dictates you do this in a paper bag, for shaking the pieces around; plastic also works.)

-Drain the buttermilk-soaked chicken pieces on a wire rack and sprinkle them with the remaining seasoning mix, rubbing it into the nooks and crannies.
+Drain buttermilk-soaked chicken pieces on a wire rack and sprinkle them with the remaining seasoning mix, rubbing it into the nooks and crannies.

-Drop the chicken, a few pieces at a time, into the flour mix and dredge to cover all the surfaces.
-Shake off any excess flour and set the pieces out, not touching, to rest on a tray so they don't touch.
+Drop a few chicken pieces at a time into flour mixture and dredge to cover all surfaces.
+Shake off excess flour and set pieces on a tray so they don't touch.

 In a deep, heavy skillet or a large braising pan with a lid, pour in about 3/4 inch of oil.
-Heat your oil to 350° F (or until a cube of bread sizzles and browns when dropped in).
-Add half of the chicken pieces skin side down.
-Make sure not to crowd the pan.
-Cover the pan and adjust the heat so the chicken continues a vibrant bubbling for 5 minutes.
-Turn the chicken, place the cover back on and cook for another 5 minutes.
-Remove the cover, flip the chicken and cook for 3 minutes more.
-Flip and cook for a final 2 to 3 minutes or until deeply golden.
-The interior of the chicken pieces should read 165° F. Repeat with the next batch, adding a little more oil as needed to adjust the depth.
+Heat to 350° F. Add half the chicken pieces, skin side down, being sure not to crowd the pan.
+Cover and adjust the heat so chicken continues to bubble vigorously for 5 minutes.
+Turn chicken pieces, replace the cover and cook for another 5 minutes.
+Flip chicken and cook for 3 minutes more, replace the lid and repeat one last time, until all sides are deeply golden.
+The interior of the chicken pieces should read 165° F. Repeat with the next batch, adding oil as needed to adjust the depth.